Indian Army: Rudra all-arms brigades

-However, on the occasion of 26th Kargil Vijay Diwas, the COAS announced that he had approved the formation of Rudra all-arms brigades a day earlier, on 25 July 2025 and that two brigades deployed on the border has already been converted to Rudra brigades.
+On the occasion of 26th Kargil Vijay Diwas, the COAS announced that he had approved the formation of Rudra all-arms brigades a day earlier, on 25 July 2025 and that two brigades deployed on the border has already been converted to Rudra brigades.
 As part of the plan, 250 single-arm brigades — with over 3,000 soldiers each — are to be converted to all-arms ones with integration of fighting elements like infantry, mechanised infantry, armoured (tanks), Special Forces as well as support elements like artillery, engineers, air defence, electronic warfare and UAVs (unmanned aerial vehicles).
 The formations will receive specially prepared logistics for support and combat support.

 Though, the design of the Rudra brigades is based on the concept of Integrated Battle Groups, there are few but major modifications.
 Firstly, while an IBG was conceptualised to be a scaled-down Division, the Rudra brigades are not so but are slightly larger than standard brigades.
 Secondly, IBGs were envisioned to be commanded by a Major General, eliminating the rank of Brigadier.
 However, the Rudra brigades will have a Brigadier- ranked commanding officer.

 Reportedly, the two Rudra brigades that are already formed will be operationalised in eastern Ladakh and Sikkim likely under IX Corps and XVII Corps, respectively, within few months.

-The Rudra Brigade under the Konark Corps of the Southern Command was operationally validated during Exercise Akhand Prahaar under the Tri Serivce Exercise (TSE) Trishul in early November 2025.
+The Rudra Brigade under the Konark Corps of the Southern Command was operationally validated during Exercise Akhand Prahaar under the Tri Service Exercise (TSE) Trishul in early November 2025.
 With the operationalisation of these brigades, the Army reportedly plans to upgrade its Cold Start military doctrine to "Cold Strike".
 The term was coined by a retired Army officer, Lieutenant General A B Shivane and later used by the commanding officer of Southern Command, Lieutenant General Dhiraj Seth.